 At the end of The Shining, the character of Jack Torrance appears in a 1921 photograph.
-Actor Jack Nicholson was composited into an existing vintage photograph, his head, collar and bow tie replacing that of an anonymous man.
+Actor Jack Nicholson was composited into an existing vintage photograph by artist Joan Honour Smith, his head, collar and bow tie replacing that of an anonymous man.

 Of the two images seen here, the blurrier one is from the very end of the long tracking shot which glides down the hall toward the framed photo.
 The second, sharper image is from the subsequent close-up to which Kubrick dissolves.